dotnet/training-tutorials/content/csharp/getting-started/lesson-17.md

 Explain what types of data that the reader wants to learn about a collection and mention the operations that will be explained below.

 ###Count
-The LINQ `Count` extension method will return the number of items in the data over which you're iterating as an `int`.
+The `Count` extension method will return the number of items in the data over which you're iterating as an `int`.

 ```c#
 int numberOfPeopleInList = people.Count(); //Will return 5